sbesada/java.math.expression.parser/README.md

 # java.math.expression.parser
-java.math.expression.parser is a maven project that let you parse math expressions.
+java math expression parser is a maven project that let you parse math expressions.

 This algorithm does not use a decision tree.
 It is a recursive algorithm.